To All the Boys: P.S. I Still Love You: Development

-In August 2018, Jenny Han, author of the source novel, said of a film sequel to To All the Boys I've Loved Before, which would adapt Han's second book in the series, P.S.
-I Still Love You:
+In August 2018, Jenny Han "There's so many things in the second book that I would love to see in a sequel.
+The whole reason why I wrote a second book was for the character of John Ambrose McClaren, who is a fan favorite, and he's a favorite of mine too.
+I would love to see that explored, and also there's a character called Stormy that I love to write.
+I would love to see that.

 In November 2018, it was reported that Netflix and Paramount Pictures' Awesomeness Films were in discussions to produce a sequel, and Netflix announced the development of a sequel featuring Condor and Centineo in December 2018.
 In March 2019, it was reported that Michael Fimognari, cinematographer on the first film, would make his feature film directorial debut with the sequel, taking over from the original film's director Susan Johnson, who would stay on to executive produce.
 It was also announced that Parrish, Cathcart, and Corbett would return to costar.

 It was also announced that J. Mills Goodloe was hired to write the sequel.

 The sequel has also cast Jordan Fisher as John Ambrose McClaren, a past love of Lara Jean's, and Ross Butler as Trevor Pike, one of Peter's best friends.
 Madeleine Arthur would reprise her role as Chris, while Holland Taylor and Sarayu Blue have joined the cast as Stormy McClaren and Trina Rothschild respectively.